 - Your favourite jam

 If you’ve enjoyed my almond milk crepes recipe, I invite you to check out my other favourite vegan breakfast food.
-You won’t want to miss out on oat milk pancakes, blueberry oat muffins or the best vegan waffles.
-Or check out my entire recipes section here.

 - Measuring cups or scales